guardian/dotcom-rendering/README.md

 - Use React for UI components
   - Redux and useReducer probably unnecessary
   - Preference for functional hooks rather than class components
+  - Preference to avoid rehydration of SSR components where possible
-  - Context API unnecessary for dark mode prop but might be useful to beam device settings down to components
+  - Context API can be used to pass pillar styles to all components

 - Testing
-  - Jest/React-testing-library?
+  - Jest

 - Security
-  - NPM/Snyk/GitHub/All?
+  - NPM, Snyk, GitHub